ztz1989/software-switches/README.md

 This project considers both virtual machines and containers, both of which are essential building blocks in Network Function Virtualization (NFV).

 ### Virtual Machines
-We use QEMU/KVM as hypervisor.
+We use QEMU/KVM as hypervisor and instantiate virtual machines from a CentOS image.

 #### Version of QEMU
 In specific, three versions of QEMU software are used in our experiments:

-* QEMU 2.5.0: Used for experiments with BESS due to a compatibility issue reported by https://github.com/NetSys/bess/issues/874
+* QEMU 2.5.0: Originally we ran all the experiments on QEMU 3.0.95.
+However, we due to a compatibility issue with BESS (https://github.com/NetSys/bess/issues/874), we have to use QEMU 2.5.0 in the end, but the results for other switches don't vary so much.
-* QEMU 3.0.95: A modified version for experiments with netmap, since it supports netmap passthrough (ptnet).
-More details can be found in https://github.com/vmaffione/qemu
+* QEMU 3.0.95: A modified version for experiments with netmap/VALE, since it supports netmap passthrough (ptnet).
+More details can be found in https://github.com/vmaffione/qemu.

 #### Image
 We choose Centos 7 image.
 They are available [here](https://cloud.centos.org/centos/7/images/).
-We expect similar performance using other Linux distributions.
 In our experiments, we have downloaded CentOS-7-x86_64-Azure-vm2.qcow2 image and edit it to allow password access.
-The username and password to login to its VMs are both "root".

 #### Examples of configuring VMs
 QEMU provides a variety of options to configure virtual machines.